 $30 per bottle

 This wine has intense aromas of Gewurztraminer (Gew); rose water, Turkish delight and hints of orange blossom from the Muscat.
 These aromas and flavours are supported by interesting peppery, earthy and chalky nuances due to the stems in the fermentation.
-The palate is rich and full with mouth coating tannins (extracted from both the stems and skins) that give a salivating texture producing a style similar to a light red wine made from Nebbiolo grapes.
+The palate is rich and full with mouth coating tannins (extracted from both the stems and skins) giving a salivating texture balancing the gorgeous forward fruit typical of Gew and Muscat.
 This wine is incredibly drinkable and an excellent food match as the tannins will cut the richness of most dishes and give lasting pleasure in the glass.